EirikHaughom/ADME/Guides/Synapse/DataLakeIngestion/ReadMe.md

 # Description
 The intent with this solution is to automatically ingest binary data created on an external datastore into Microsoft Energy Data Services.
-While the example uses an Azure Data Lake, any compatible storage solutions coult theoretically be used.
+While the example uses an Azure Data Lake, any compatible storage solutions could theoretically be used.

 # Shared Prerequisites
 These prerequisites is needed to deploy the solution above.
 Expand each prerequisite in the list below to see example code.